TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/Miscellaneous/Googledocsandsheets/Googlesheets/readme.md

 ## Description
+TIBCO Flogo® Connector for Google Sheets allows you to edit spreadsheets in real-time.

-This example demonstrate how we can create and use Google Sheets activities.
+This example demonstrate how we can create and use Google Sheet activities.
 Google Sheets bascially contains 4 activities.
 The main purpose of these activities are:

-a) Clear Google Sheet Data : It is going to clear contents of the excel sheet.

-b) Get Google Sheet Data : Get the data and make it available in the output(You can get data from a particular group or coloumn)
+a) Get Google Sheet Data :  To retrieve data from your Google Sheets and make it available in the output(You can get data from a particular row or coloumn).
+You can specify a cell range from which to retrieve data.

+b) Copy Sheet: To copy data from one tab in a source Google Sheet to another tab in a destination Google Sheet.
+This activity will copy the data from the named sheet to the destination Google sheet.
+Make sure that the destination sheet already exists.

-c) Update Google Sheet Data : To update the data in the excel sheet.
+c) Update Google Sheet Data : To update an area of the Google sheet with the data you provide in the input schema of this activity.

-d) Copy Sheet: To copy the content of one sheet to the other.
+d) Clear Google Sheet Data :  To erase data from a whole Google Sheet or a part of the sheet.

 In this sample we will first clear contents of the excel sheet, get the data, update the data , get the updated data, copy the content of one sheet to the other, update the coloumn without defining a schema.